dimitrijfedoryno/React-diy/README.md

 Sure!
-Here is a detailed `README.md` for the repository.
+Here is the updated `README.md` with the demo link included:

 ---